Customers demand refunds from Spark after All Blacks-Springboks streaming fail

 And Spark says the issues may not be resolved in time for today's matches and that it will make a call by 1pm as to whether they will also be screened, free, on TVNZ.

-Spark's video streaming service cut out for some fans during last night's epic All Blacks match, with images of the game flickering, pixelating, blurring and buffering or losing signal altogether.
+Spark's video streaming service cut out for some fans during last night's epic All Blacks match, with images of the game flickering, pixelating, blurring and buffering, or losing signal altogether.

 One woman said the game was "like watching 80s TV, the quality was so bad", while another said it was like the game had been played on the moon.